MySQL

 None

 • Required for tables without a primary key.
-The specified column must be non-nullable (NOT NULL).
-For tables with a primary key, this parameter is optional, and you can only specify a single column from the primary key.
+The selected column must be of a non-null type (NOT NULL).
+Optional for tables with a primary key.
+Only one column can be selected from the primary key.

 scan.parse.online.schema.changes.enabled